Surf Forecasts:

 Best Forecast Surf Conditions for Whispering Waves this week:

-The surf forecast for Whispering Waves over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 2AM.
-The primary swell is predicted to be 3.0m and 15s period.
+The surf forecast for Whispering Waves over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Jul 16) at 5AM.
+The primary swell is predicted to be 2.1m and 10s period with a secondary swell of 1.5m and 11s.
+Another secondary swell of 1.4m and 9s is also forecast.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (SAST) & Date | Wave Height & Period |